 LEHD makes available several data products that may be used to research and characterize workforce dynamics for specific groups.
 These data products include online applications, public-use data, and restricted-use microdata.
 The Quarterly Workforce Indicators (QWI) and LEHD Origin-Destination Employment Statistics (LODES) data are available online for public use.
 Confidential microdata are available to qualified researchers with approved projects through restricted access use in Census Research Data Centers.

 Learn more about QWI by choosing one of the links below.

 The Quarterly Workforce Indicators (QWI) are a set of economic indicators including employment, job creation, earnings, and other measures of employment flows.
 The QWI are reported using detailed firm characteristics (geography, industry, age, size) and worker demographics information (sex, age, education, race, ethnicity).
 QWI data are available through the following access tools:

 Learn more about LODES by choosing one of the links below.

-LEHD Origin-Destination Employment Statistics (LODES) used by OnTheMap are available for download.
-Version 6 of LODES was enumerated by 2010 census blocks.
+LEHD Origin-Destination Employment Statistics (LODES) used by OnTheMap are available for download below.
+Version 7 of LODES was enumerated by 2010 census blocks.
 Previous versions of LODES were enumerated with 2000 census blocks.